ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 root@test-aws:/#
 ```

-- Delete the storageclass that we create.
+- Delete the storageclass that we created.

 ```bash
 kubectl get storageclass